MicrosoftDocs/ATADocs/ATPDocs/deploy/directory-service-accounts.md

 1. If there isn't an exact match, or if the authentication failed, the sensor searches the list for an entry to the parent domain using DNS FQDN, and attempts to authenticate using the credentials in the parent entry instead.

-1. If there isn't an entry for the parent domain, or if the authentication failed, the sensor searches the list for an sibling domain entry, using the DNS FQDN, and attempts to authenticate using the credentials in the sibling entry instead.
+1. If there isn't an entry for the parent domain, or if the authentication failed, the sensor searches the list for a sibling domain entry, using the DNS FQDN, and attempts to authenticate using the credentials in the sibling entry instead.

 1. If there isn't an entry for the sibling domain, or if the authentication failed, the sensor reviews the list again and tries to authenticate again with each entry until it succeeds.
 DSA gMSA entries have higher priority than regular DSA entries.